sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 sensuctl create -f sensu-fatigue-check-filter.yml
 {{< /code >}}

-Now that you've created the filter asset and the event filter, you can create the check annotations you need for the asset to work properly.
+Now that you've created the filter dynamic runtime asset and the event filter, you can create the check annotations you need for the dynamic runtime asset to work properly.

-### Annotate a check for filter asset use
+### Annotate a check for filter dynamic runtime asset use

 Next, you need to make some additions to any checks you want to use the filter with.
 Here's an example CPU check: